 Libraries are an important resource for students.
 Maclean’s measures the percentage of a university’s operating budget allocated to library services (ﬁve per cent) and the percentage of the library budget spent on acquisitions, including electronic resources (four per cent).

 (15 per cent) To evaluate the assistance available to students, Maclean’s examines the percentage of the budget spent on student services (7.5 per cent), as well as scholarships and bursaries (7.5 per cent).
 Expenditures are measured as they are reported to the Canadian Association of University Business Ofﬁcers.

 (15 per cent) For the reputational survey, Maclean’s solicits the views of those whose professions put them in a position to form opinions about how well universities are meeting the needs of students, and how ready their graduates are to embark on successful careers.
 Faculty and senior administrators at Canadian universities, as well as a variety of business people across the country, were asked in an online survey to rate Canada’s universities in three categories: Highest Quality, Most Innovative and Leaders of Tomorrow.
 Best Overall represents the sum of the scores for all three categories.
 When completing the reputational survey, university faculty and senior administrators also complete a regional component that divides the country into four key areas: the western provinces, Ontario, Quebec and the Atlantic provinces.
 This allows them the opportunity to focus on the region they know best.
-This year, because of a low response rate, Maclean’s did not include input from guidance counsellors in the reputational survey.

 Additional data on areas of interest to students are obtained directly from the universities but are not used in the rankings calculations.